matheuscscp/mcp-oauth2-proxy/README.md

 - **Dual OAuth2 Flows**: Creates an authorization realm where the AI client never knows about the backing IdP
 - **Cryptographic Isolation**: Keeps IdP cryptographic material secure, away from both AI clients and MCP servers
-- **JWT Token Management**: Issues and manages its own JWT tokens for secure communication
+- **Token Management**: Issues and manages its own JWTs for secure communication
 - **Automatic Key Rotation**: Handles private key rotation for token signing and verification
-- **Host-based Routing**: Supports multiple MCP servers through HTTP Host header routing
+- **Audit Logs**: Logs client registration, key generation and issued token claims
-- **Permissions Consent Screen**: If the MCP server advertises a set of scopes, the user is presented with a consent screen
+- **Host-based Identification**: Supports multiple MCP servers through HTTP Host header identification
-- **Audit Logs**: Logs client registration, key generation and token issuance events
+- **Permissions Consent Screen**: If the MCP server advertises scopes, the user is presented with a consent screen

 **Note:** The signing keys live only in memory and are rotated hourly.
 To force an immediate key rotation, simply restart the proxy.
-This will invalidte all existing tokens.
+This will invalidate all existing tokens.

 #### Permissions Consent Screen